Chigusa Nagayo: Professional wrestling career

-All Japan Women's Pro-Wrestling (1980-1986)
+All Japan Women's Pro-Wrestling (1980–1989)

+Early career (1980–1983)

-Nagayo debuted on August 8, 1980, for All Japan Women's Pro-Wrestling against Yukari Omori.
-She cried upon losing and was scolded by Tommy Aoyama, a member of the Queen's Angels, who was retiring that night.
+Nagayo debuted on August 8, 1980, for All Japan Women's Pro-Wrestling (AJW) against Yukari Omori.
+She cried upon losing and was scolded by Tomi Aoyama, a member of the Queen Angels, who was retiring that night.
 Through 1981, she only wrestled eight times due to the promotion having too many wrestlers.
+On May 15, 1982, Nagayo won the vacant AJW Junior Championship by defeating Itsuki Yamazaki.

+Crush Gals (1983–1986)

-On January 4, 1983, Nagayo was matched against her future partner and one half of the future Crush Gals, Lioness Asuka.
-They had a standout performance and got a good reaction, which lead to them becoming partners.
-The Crush Gal name was created from a combination of a nickname of Akira Maeda and a Japanese magazine called, "Gals".
-The team gained popularity after a losing effort on August 27, 1983, in a WWWA Tag Title match against Yukari Omori and Jumbo Hori.
-The teams wrestled again in January 1984 to a 60-minute draw.
-They then wrestled to another 60 minute draw against Jaguar Yokota and Devil Masami in June 1984 to a crowd of 5,000 fans.
-The team released their first music single on August 21, 1984, called "Bible of Fire", eventually selling over 100,000 copies.
+On January 4, 1983, Nagayo was matched against her future partner and one-half of the future Crush Gals, Lioness Asuka.
+They had a standout performance and got a good reaction, which led to them becoming partners.
+The Crush Gals name was created from a combination of a nickname of Akira Maeda and a Japanese magazine called Gals.
+The team gained popularity after a losing effort on August 27, in a title match for the WWWA World Tag Team Championship against the Dynamite Girls.
+The two teams wrestled again in January 1984 to a 60-minute draw.
+The Crush Gals then wrestled to another 60-minute draw against Jaguar Yokota and Devil Masami in June to a crowd of 5,000 fans.
+The Crush Gals released their first music single on August 21, called Bible of Fire, eventually selling over 100,000 copies.
 Nagayo claimed to have never sang in public prior to this single.

-On August 25, 1984, Crush Gals finally defeated their rivals Omori and Hori, capturing the WWWA World Tag Team Championship.
-In 1985, Crush Gals began their rivalry with Dump Matsumoto's heel stable, Gokuaku Domei ("Atrocious Alliance").
+On August 25, the Crush Gals finally defeated their rivals, the Dynamite Girls, to capture the WWWA World Tag Team Championship.

+In 1985, the Crush Gals began a rivalry with Dump Matsumoto's heel stable, the Atrocious Alliance.
 The feud drew consistent ratings over 12.0 for AJW's weekly television program on Fuji TV.
 Nagayo claimed she had to move frequently during this time due to large amounts of fans waiting outside her home.
-On February 25, 1985, Matsumoto and Crane Yu defeated Crush Gals for the WWWA tag titles.
-In June 1985, Nagayo competed in the 1985 Japan Grand Prix, losing in the semi-finals to Matsumoto.
-On August 28, 1985, Nagayo and Matsumoto met in a hair vs. hair match.
-Nagayo lost the highly acclaimed match, having her head shaved which shocked the crowd.
-Soon after, Nagayo was able to get some revenge when The Crush Girls defeated The Atrocious Alliance to win the 1985 Tag League the Best.
-However, Nagayo suffered a knee injury in December 1985, which caused Crush Gals to vacate the WWWA tag titles and for Nagayo to miss some of early 1986.
-On March 20, 1986, Crush Gals re-captured the WWWA tag titles from The Jumping Bomb Angels, who had won the vacated belts.
-Nagayo and Matsumoto continued April 5, 1986 match against Matsumoto at Ryōgoku Kokugikan where Nagayo won.
+On February 25, 1985, Matsumoto and Crane Yu defeated the Crush Gals for the WWWA World Tag Team Championship.
+In June, Nagayo competed in the 1985 Japan Grand Prix, losing in the semi-finals to Matsumoto.
+On August 28, Nagayo and Matsumoto met in a hair vs. hair match.
+Nagayo lost the match, having her head shaved which shocked the crowd.
+Soon after, Nagayo was able to get some revenge when the Crush Gals defeated the Atrocious Alliance to win the 1985 Tag League the Best.
+However, Nagayo suffered a knee injury in December, which caused the Crush Gals to vacate the WWWA World Tag Team Championship and for Nagayo to miss some of early 1986.
+On March 20, 1986, the Crush Gals re-captured the WWWA World Tag Team Championship from The Jumping Bomb Angels, who had won the vacated belts.
+The Nagayo and Matsumoto feud continued in a match at Ryōgoku Kokugikan on April 5, where Nagayo won.